Chad Pregracke, Founder & President

 He is a member of the board of directors of Living Lands and Waters, a not-for-profit organization dedicated to improving the health and navigability of U.S. inland waterways.

 Joanne Howard currently serves as Manager, Energy & Climate Strategy for John Deere.
 In this role, she leads strategic climate, carbon, and energy management activities while helping to shape company policy in these areas.
 Joanne joined John Deere in 2001 as a Six Sigma Master Black Belt and has moved through positions of increasing responsibility including Corporate Environmental Staff Engineer, Corporate Environmental Audit Program Manager, and Climate Manager.
 Her previous employment experience includes General Electric where she worked as a Black Belt with GE Capital in Barrington, Illinois and as a Chemical Program Manager with GE Aircraft Engines in Evendale, Ohio.
 Joanne also worked in environmental consulting for Parsons Engineering Science focused on environmental remediation.
-She has a Bachelors of Civil Engineering and Masters of Environmental Engineering from Clarkson University; a Masters of Business Administration from Xavier University, and is a Registered Professional Engineer.
-Joanne is current Chair of the John Deere Political Action Committee (PAC), member of the Figge Buildings and Grounds Subcommittee, and past At-Large Executive Board Member with the Iowa Industrial Energy Group (IIEG).
+She has a Bachelors in Civil Engineering and Masters of Environmental Engineering from Clarkson University; a Masters of Business Administration from Xavier University, and is a Registered Professional Engineer.
+Joanne is current Chair of the John Deere Political Action Committee (PAC), member of the Figge Buildings and Grounds Subcommittee, and past At-Large Executive board member with the Iowa Industrial Energy Group (IIEG).
 Joanne, her husband Brian, son Logan (9 years old, 4th grade), and bulldog Bella reside in Bettendorf, Iowa.
 Joanne grew up in Canastota, New York.
 Work has moved Joanne to Cincinnati, Chicago, Davenport, Singapore (for three great years), and now to Bettendorf.
-Outside of work, she enjoys traveling, hiking, and watching her son’s sport events.
+Outside of work, she enjoys traveling, hiking, and watching her son’s sporting events.

 Mark Werning is Senior Vice President & Chief Operating Officer of Triumph Community Bank, Bettendorf, Iowa.
-He joined the Board of LL&W in January 2007, served six years, rejoined in 2014, and serves as Chairman of the Finance Committee.
+He joined the board of LL&W in January 2007, served six years, rejoined in 2014, and serves as Chairman of the Finance Committee.
 He graduated from Luther College, Decorah, Iowa in 1980 with degrees in Management and Economics, and graduated from the Graduate School of Banking with an Audit major in 1986.
-Mark serves on Boards or Committees of numerous non-profit organizations.
+Mark serves on boards or Committees of numerous non-profit organizations.
 Mark lives in Bettendorf with his wife Deb and three children.
-His family loves the outdoors, and enjoys being involved in many environmental and conservation projects.
+His family loves the outdoors and enjoys being involved in many environmental and conservation projects.
 Please help us clean up our rivers and waterways – encourage children to get involved!

 Fred Oelschlaeger is a native of Rock Island, IL. and is currently a Regional General Manager and Assistant Vice President for Cargill AgHorizons based out of St. Louis.
 He has held various roles with Cargill in operations, IT, and commercial management since graduating from the University of Illinois in 1991 with a degree in Business Administration.
 Fred has a passion for the river system and has worked and overseen facilities on the Snake, Columbia, Minnesota, Mississippi, Illinois, Ohio and Tennessee rivers during his career with Cargill.
 Fred met Chad and the team in 2004 and has been a fan and volunteer of LL&W ever since.
 Fred is the current chair of Farm Safety for Just Kids, a non-profit organization committed to education and safety of children in rural America.
 He also serves on the U.S. Grains Council.
 Fred resides in Chesterfield, MO with his wife Karol and four children.

-Andrew is Assistant General Counsel for Ingram Barge Company, a position he has held since mid 2014.
-On a day-to-day basis Andrew handles a wide range of legal matters, including negotiating and drafting commercial agreements, incident response, employment law, and government relations issues.
+Andrew is Assistant General Counsel for Ingram Barge Company, a position he has held since mid-2014.
+On a day-to-day basis, Andrew handles a wide range of legal matters, including negotiating and drafting commercial agreements, incident response, employment law, and government relations issues.
 Prior to joining Ingram, he worked in private practice for eight years at Hill Rivkins in New York City, and Fowler Rodriguez in New Orleans and Houston.
 Andrew splits his college football loyalty between Ohio State, where he received an undergraduate degree in English in 2003, and the University of Tennessee, where he received his J.D. in 2006; although he was a Buckeyes fan long before he ventured south for law school.
-He resides in Nashville, Tennessee, along with his wife, daughter, Murphy (a retriever mix/ace running buddy), and Millie the cat.
+He resides in Nashville, Tennessee, along with his wife, daughter, Murphy (a retriever mix/ace running buddy) and Millie the cat.

 Mr. Adrian first joined Marquette in 1986 as a dispatcher in the traffic department and was promoted to manager of the traffic department in 1991, VP of sales and Logistics in 2001, and EVP of Sales and Logistics in 2008 before assuming his current role as Executive-Vice President in 2010.
 As EVP of the River division, Mr. Adrian has primary responsibility for both vessel and barge P&L’s and develops synergies for Marquette’s sales efforts across all divisions of the Company.
 The Sales and Logistics and Operations departments at River division all report directly to Mr. Adrian.
 Mr. Adrian has been active in many industry organizations and currently sits on the boards of the River Industry Executive Task Force and the American Waterways Operator’s Midwest Region.